Tech Made Simple

 BAFX All-in-One Infrared IR Repeater Kit shown out of the box with found IR blaster heads and one receiver head

 If you don't mind running cords, a more economical solution is the BAFX All-in-One Infrared IR Repeater Kit.
-The the BAFX repeater, you place the receiver near your TV and then run individual IR emitters to each component you want to control.
+With the BAFX repeater, you place the receiver near your TV and then run individual IR emitters to each component you want to control.

 Price: Starts at $10 for one component.